openspeech-team/openspeech/README.md

 ```

 ### Install from source
-Currently I only support installation from source code using setuptools.
+Currently we only support installation from source code using setuptools.
 Checkout the source code and run the
 following commands:
 ```
 $ ./install.sh